dsyer/ubuntu-make-vm-images/README.md

 $ ./run.sh
 ```

-Wait for it to finish and start the VM.
-In another terminal you can SSH in as the user "builder":
+Wait for it to finish and start the VM (the console goes blank but you can break into the `qemu` monitor with `CTRL-A C`).

+In another terminal you can SSH in as the user "builder".

 ```
-$ ssh builder@192.168.2.19 -p 2222
+$ ssh builder@192.168.122.1 -p 2222
 builder@kvm$ lsb_release  -a
 No LSB modules are available.
 Distributor ID:	Ubuntu